Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Introduction

 \subsection{Acknowledgments}

-We would like to thank Gabriel Drummond-Cole and Rune Haugseng for helpful conversations.
-The first author is supported by the IBS project IBS-R003-D1.
-The second author was supported by IBS-CGP in Pohang, Korea and the Isaac Newton Institute in Cambridge, England, during the preparation of this work.
-This material is also based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2019 semester.
+We would like to thank Paolo Stellari, Alberto Canonaco, and Mattia Ornaghi for generously discussing their work with us.
+We thank Gabriel Drummond-Cole and Rune Haugseng for helpful conversations, and the anonymous referee whose comments have improved the paper.
+The first author was supported by the IBS project IBS-R003-D1.
+The second author was supported by IBS-CGP in Pohang, Korea the Isaac Newton Institute in Cambridge, England, National Science Foundation Grant No. DMS-1440140 while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, in Spring 2019, an NSF DMS-2044557, and the Sloan Research Fellowship.